 - You have chills, shaking, or fever.

 - You have very dry skin, dry mouth and tongue, or feel very thirsty.

 - You have questions or concerns about your condition or care.

 - You cannot stop vomiting.

 - You cough up blood.

-- You feel dizzy, or have problems thinking and remembering things clearly.
+- You feel dizzy, or have problems thinking clearly and remembering things.

-- Your symptoms become worse even after taking medicine.
+- Your symptoms become worse, even after you take your medicine.